owenmcg/owenmcg.github.io/_posts/2018-01-24-Growing-up-with-games.md

 ### Kid friendly games

 Often my son will look at my game shelf and ask to play something that's a bit too tricky, complicated or just plainly not suitable.
 But there are a lot of games that work really well with younger kids.
 Some of them Owen mentioned in his post on [gateway games](http://www.wicklowmeeples.com/beyond-monopoly-gateway) like "Kingdomino" and "King of Tokyo".
 And Ticket to Ride has a simpler kids version called "Ticket to Ride: First Journey" which is very easy and good fun.
 But plenty of games work just as well with kids as they do with adults, and dexterity based games are a real highlight here.
-In our follow up post we'll got through a selection of some excellent kid friendly games which we'd recommend without hesitation.
+In our follow up post we'll go through a selection of some excellent kid friendly games which we'd recommend without hesitation.

 In the meantime, you can check us out on our [Facebook page](http://facebook.com/wicklowmeeples) or on Twitter (@wicklowmeeples).